Accounting in real estate - Advanced concepts for keeping your finances on track

 Fair value restrictions

 Suppose any of the below three conditions are met.
 In that case, a non-monetary exchange of assets is measured based on the recorded amount of the asset relinquished (after reduction for an indicated impairment of value) and not the fair value of the properties swapped.

 Neither the received nor the given asset's fair value is reasonable.

 Exchanges of raw land may be difficult to assess if there are no comparable sales.
-Raw land, unlike income-producing properties, does not produce cash flows or income that may be used for discounted cash flow analysis for most real estate valuations.

 2. Exchange for customer sales